2.2 lb (1 kg)

 Like all decent locks, the lock itself and the case you carry it in are covered in plastic so they shouldn’t damage your paintwork.

-The Foldylock seems to be an evolution of a previous lock called the Foldylock Classic (which is still available).
+The Foldylock Compact is an evolution of a previous lock called the Foldylock Classic (which is still available).
 The Classic looks the same as the Compact and works in exactly the same way.
-But it’s longer (90 cm), heavier (2.95 lb / 1.34 Kg) and significantly bulkier.
+But it’s longer (95 cm), heavier (2.95 lb / 1.34 Kg) and significantly bulkier.

 So as you’d expect, the steel inside the links of the Classic is wider (22 mm, compared to 18 mm in the Compact).
 However, they’re also thinner (4.5 mm, compared to 5 mm in the Compact).